mycelial/mycelial/docs/Mycelite.md

 If you prefer to set up your data pipelines with an [API](API.md) call, do the
 following:

-Create the pipeline by making a `POST` specification API call to `/api/pipe/configs` with the following payload:
+Create the pipeline by making a `POST` specification API calls to `/api/pipe/configs` with the following payloads:

+#### Source to Mycelial Server

 ```json
 {